 However, that doesn’t mean good buys aren’t out there.
 It just means you have to be a little more selective about the ones you do choose to buy.

 To keep things interesting, I’ll do my best to include one stock from seven different sectors.

 In 2018, Rio Tinto (NYSE:RIO) paid total dividends of $3.08 a share, 30% higher than the $2.37 it paid out a year earlier.
 In April, it paid out $1.80 in regular dividends and $2.43 in special dividends.
 In September, it paid $1.51 in regular dividends and 61 cents in special dividends.
 The special dividends were the result of higher annual profits in 2019.

-Rio Tinto CEO Jean-Sebastian Jacques recently told a roomful of miners that the industry needed to step up its environmental, social and governance (ESG) game if it wanted to remain profitable in a world where climates are changing at a drastic pace.
+Rio Tinto CEO Jean-Sebastian Jacques told a roomful of miners in October that the industry needed to step up its environmental, social and governance (ESG) game if it wanted to remain profitable in a world where climates are changing at a drastic pace.